BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

+TODO:
+* Obviously, this is where the Segwit work starts.
+* Also: Fees.
+There was some question of if mintxfee is still current, or if paytxfee should be used.
+I haven't seen any evidence of obsolence, but it'd be good to check this and make sure we're still on the best practices.

 # 4.1: Sending Coins the Easy Way

 The `bitcoin-cli` offers three major ways to send coins: as a simple command; as a raw transaction; and as a raw transaction with calculation.
 Each has their own advantages and disadvantages.
 This first method for sending coins is also the simplest.